-The MaltaPost Group comprises MaltaPost p.l.c. (the Company) and one subsidiary company namely Tanseana Limited (Tanseana).
+The MaltaPost Group comprises MaltaPost p.l.c. (the Company) and its subsidiary company, Tanseana Limited (Tanseana).

 MaltaPost p.l.c. was registered in 1998 and listed on the Malta Stock Exchange (MSE) in 2008.
 The Company is a public limited liability company under the provisions of the Companies Act (Cap.
 386).